TMJ Therapy – Palm Bay, FL

 The temporomandibular joints (TMJ) connect the jaw and the skull bone.
 When these small connective tissues function properly, the result is smooth, painless movement when eating, speaking, and smiling.
 If the TMJ are damaged or strained, patients can experience a number of adverse effects while completing even the simplest daily functions.
 When this occurs, the resultant oral health condition is referred to as TMJ dysfunction or simply as TMD.
-If you think you may be experiencing TMD, please don’t hesitate to contact Beautiful You Dental to schedule a consultation.
+If you think you may be experiencing TMD, please don’t hesitate to contact Beautiful You Dental to schedule a consultation to discuss TMJ therapy in Palm Bay, FL.

-The first step is to definitively diagnosis TMD.
-As a practice, we are dedicated to neuromuscular dentistry.
+The first step is to definitively diagnose TMD.
+As a dental office, we are dedicated to neuromuscular dentistry.
 This is the study of how the oral and facial structures interact and how we can improve the comfort and efficacy of these movements.
 TMD is one of the main disorders we diagnose and treat using the philosophies of neuromuscular dentistry.
 We’ll screen for the disorder during each appointment, but we encourage patients to let us know if the experience any of the following symptoms:

 - Pain when opening and closing the mouth